Pitchfork bifurcation and traveling waves for a planar ensemble of rigid filaments with repulsive interaction: Discussion

 Our central mathematical result is the identification of a stability threshold governed by the dimensionless parameter $\beta$\,.
 As shown in Section \ref{sec:lin}, the set of trivial steady states corresponding to a rectangular, non-moving filament ensemble is spectrally stable when $\beta > \beta_0$\,.
 Physically, this regime corresponds to a situation in which the stabilizing effects of tension and boundary confinement dominate over the repulsive pressure.
 However, as the parameter $\beta$ decreases, representing an increase in repulsive pressure or a decrease in tension, the system undergoes a symmetry-breaking instability.

 Our formal bifurcation analysis and numerical simulations reveal that this instability is the normal form of a pitchfork bifurcation.
+However, owing to the rotational symmetry of the system, this is not a standard one-dimensional pitchfork, instead, the bifurcating manifold is two-dimensional.
 The nature of this bifurcation, whether super- or sub-critical, depends on the tension parameter $\gamma$.
 The sub-critical case is of particular interest mathematically as it implies the existence of a hysteresis loop where the system may jump to a large-deformation branch even before the linear stability threshold is crossed.
-This suggests that in certain parameter regimes, the filament network is highly sensitive to perturbations, potentially allowing the system to switch between stable symmetric states and deformed states.
+Beyond transitioning to steadily moving deformed states, our numerical investigations demonstrate that the system also exhibits more complex behaviors, including periodic oscillations and chaotic dynamics.
+This suggests that in certain parameter regimes, the filament network is highly sensitive to perturbations, potentially allowing the system to switch between stable symmetric states, persistent traveling waves, and even chaotic regimes.

 A key feature of bifurcated solutions is the persistence of motility.
 In the trivial steady state, the boundary forces on the outermost filaments point in opposite directions and cancel out, resulting in zero net force.
 However, in the bifurcated state, the rotational symmetry is broken.
 The filaments fan out, causing the boundary forces that remain perpendicular to the filament orientation to have a non-zero sum.
 This net force propels the entire ensemble, leading to traveling wave solutions.
 This provides a purely mechanical explanation for the generation of net propulsion, driven solely by the internal pressure of the filament network.